sophie-pierce/HTML-blog/README.md

 - Cloud Tenant: a person who purchases cloud computing resource
 - Access Policy: dictate which user, apllication, or group can alter Key Vault secrets, keys, and certificates
+- Keys: represented as JSON Web Key objects, supports many key types and algorithm, enables the use of software-protected and HSM-protected keys
+- Secrets: passwords and database connection strings are considered secrets, the key vault accepts the data, encrypts, restores, and returns a secret identifier (ID)
+- Certificates: built on top of secrets and keys, add an automated renewal feature.
+An addressable key and secret are created with the same name as a certificate when a new one is created.